2024 Scholarships - Union County | CampusReel

 2024 Union County Scholarships

 Union County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 40% of Union County residents in New Jersey over the age of 25 have graduated with a professional degree - 10% have completed high school.
+Despite high costs, 83% of Union County residents in North Carolina over the age of 25 have graduated with a professional degree - 32% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Union County residents in New Jersey will continue to need help paying for college.
-15,478 men and 14,678 women are enrolled in grades 9-12 while 10,414 men 14,268 women are currently undergraduates in college.
+It’s clear that Union County residents in North Carolina will continue to need help paying for college.
+5,873 men and 5,670 women are enrolled in grades 9-12 while 2,854 men 4,078 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Union County residents and can help pay for school in a variety of ways.
 Union County scholarships, whether they are exclusively available to Union County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Union County residents.

 How much total award money and scholarships are available for Union County residents?